Ramkesh-U/CCNA-IT-Sector-Network-Project/README.md

-# IT Sector Network Project
+ IT Sector Network Project
- About
+About:
+This project is a small IT sector company network created using Cisco Packet Tracer.
+The network was designed to connect different departments and allow secure communication between multiple devices and networks.

-The project was created using Cisco Packet Tracer by connecting routers, switches, PCs, and servers in a small IT sector network topology.
-Static routing was used for communication between networks, and Inter VLAN Routing was configured to allow VLAN communication.
-SSH and Telnet were used for remote access, while TACACS+ provided authentication and security.
-PAgP was used for EtherChannel configuration, HTTPS for secure web access, and Syslog for network monitoring.
-All devices were tested using ping and other verification commands to ensure the network was working correctly.
+The project uses routers, switches, PCs, and servers to simulate a real company environment.
+Static routing was used to connect different networks, and Inter VLAN Routing was configured for communication between VLANs.
+Security features like SSH, Telnet, TACACS+, HTTPS, ACL, and Syslog were also configured to improve network management and protection.
+PAgP was used for EtherChannel connection between switches.
+The network allows devices from different departments to communicate securely, access servers, and transfer data successfully.
+VPN and security configurations help protect communication between networks.
+All connections and services were tested using ping commands and verification tools to make sure the network works correctly.

  Protocols & Technologies Used